-In 1912, Japan gave the United States 3,020 cherry trees, and I can only imagine the complicated logistics this must have entailed in that pre-cargo plane era.
-In a ceremony to honor the special gift, U.S. First Lady Helen Taft and the wife of the Japanese ambassador planted the first two cherry trees along the banks of the Tidal Basin.
-The National Cherry Blossom Festival was born, and grew from a small three-day affair into the three-week extravaganza it is today.
+The Washington, DC cherry blossoms are a most extraordinary gift.
+In 1912, Japan gave the United States 3,020 cherry trees in a grand show of international friendship.
+First Lady Helen Taft and the wife of the Japanese ambassador planted two of the trees along the banks of the Tidal Basin.
+Little did they know the legacy they were creating.
+The first Cherry Blossom Festival was held in 1935, and has evolved from a small three-day affair into a multi-week extravaganza attracting over a million visitors each spring.

-But, as anyone of a certain age will tell you, beauty is fleeting and you better enjoy it while it lasts.
 The period of peak bloom, when 70 percent of the flowers are open, spans just a few days.
 The trees are closely monitored by the National Park Service, which issues a prediction for peak bloom about a month in advance.
-Historically, the blooms hit their peak around March 31, but, as we saw this year, a harsh winter can delay things a bit.
+On average, the DC cherry blossoms are at their peak around the end of March, but this is greatly dependent on the weather.

 For specific information on the calendar of events, visit the official National Cherry Blossom Festival website.
 Many of the events are free, but some require advance tickets.

-The Smithsonian metro stop is recommended as the closest to the Tidal Basin.
-Just know that it is still a long walk and you will want to wear comfortable shoes.
-The Foggy Bottom metro is closer to the Lincoln Memorial, but it’s quite a distance.
+The Smithsonian metro stop is the closest to the Tidal Basin.
+However, it is a long walk and you will want to wear comfortable shoes.
+The Foggy Bottom metro is closer to the Lincoln Memorial.

 If you don’t want to walk, bikes and paddle boats are available to rent.

 Weekdays are best for visiting the Tidal Basin, as crowds will be much smaller.
-If you must go on the weekend, aim for early morning or late afternoon for a more peaceful experience.
+If you must go on the weekend, aim for early morning or late evening for a more peaceful experience.

 Spring weather in Washington, DC, can be unpredictable, so dress in layers and pack some rain gear.
-This year, I needed sunscreen.
+If you’re lucky, you’ll need sunscreen instead.
+Note that the Tidal Basin usually floods at high tide.

 Dogs are allowed on the National Mall and around the Tidal Basin, as long as they are kept on a leash.
 They are NOT allowed on the Metro (service dogs excepted).